kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This unapologetic rejection of IIA is acceptable in the setting of capital allocation, where the goal is to distribute resources across an entire ecosystem.

 In high-stakes, single-winner settings like elections, however, these complex and non-linear interactions might undermine the perceived legitimacy of the process.
-In those settings, a Condorcet method with stronger guarantees would almost certainly be preferrable.
+In those settings, a Condorcet method with stronger guarantees would almost certainly be preferable.

 > Note: Individual pairwise votes _are_ in fact independent of alternatives; it is the final result which is not.